 Know Your Vitamins: Vitamin A

-Vitamin A is one of the most frequent vitamins that a human should intake everyday.
+Vitamin A is one of the most common vitamins that a human should intake everyday.
 Vitamin A is both present in plants and animal sources, but true vitamin A can only be sourced through animal organs like chicken liver.
-In plant sources, vitamin A is a derivative called carotene or beta-carotene, which the body converts when consumed.
+In plant sources, vitamin A is a derivative called carotene or beta-carotene, which the body converts when taken in.
 It is present in most yellow to orange vegetables including carrots, cantaloupes, squash and other greens.

 Vitamin A: What it Does

-Organically, vitamin A is utilized by the body to keep many body processes including immune function boosting, maintenance of healthy hair and skin, and bone growth.
+Organically, vitamin A is used by the body to maintain many body processes including immune function boosting, maintenance of healthy hair and skin, and bone growth.
 Vitamin A is a fat-soluble vitamin, meaning it is stored in the body for a longer period of time than water-soluble ones.
 Vitamins A, D, E ,and K are fat-soluble vitamins.
-This means that their toxicity levels needs to be watched carefully as not to induce a destructive reaction inside the body.
+This means that their toxicity levels needs to be watched carefully as not to induce a harmful reaction inside the body.

 In fact, excessive intake of Vitamins A and D is linked to developing a fatty liver.
 This is because these vitamins take so much damage on the liver - which is the main strainer of toxins the body receives every single day.